Ah yes, boys will be boys…but does it need to be that way? Jeff’s ‘video essay’ looks at how we need to usher in a new way to ‘fight’.

 Our lack of empathy, our disconnect and lack of connectivity leaves us fighting ourselves.
 We need to learn a new way How To Fight.

 Man must evolve for all human conflict a method which rejects revenge, aggression and retaliation.
 The foundation of such a method is love.

 I went to see Russell Brand’s show ‘Messiah Complex’ where he talks about the different approaches of men like Gandhi towards living life.
 On his talk show, BrandX, Russell attempted to find common ground in an infamous interview with two men from the famous hate group Westboro Baptist Church.
 He even manages to at least get one WBC member to give him a hetero-status-assuring bro-hug at the end!!

 Click the image to watch the segment.

-Brand displays an approach of genius which disarms their message with a counter-message using humour versus being drawn into an argument.
+Brand disarms their message with a counter-message using humour versus being drawn into an argument.
 The impact and power of words to spark healing is both well known and undervalued in our society.
 Brand’s understanding of a better way to engage was highlighted in an arrestingly beautiful piece he wrote for ‘The Sun’.
 It was an appeal for reason after a gruesome incident shook the world.

 Earlier in 2013, a soldier was beheaded on the streets of London.
 The killers motive was retaliation for Muslim women and children killed by the British army during the wars in Iraq and Afghanistan.
 Ingrid Loyau-Kennett got off a bus and reasoned with the two men as she checked on the lifeless body on the street.
 Ingrid and two other women attempted to defuse the situation by asking the men, hovering with bloodied hands that clenching weapons, to realize this would not solve anything.
 In the aftermath as many people demanding for blood in response to blood, Brand wrote a piece asking we follow the lead of these three women: